Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 1. If you are using the AJT Furigana addon, edit the config and set `generate_on_note_add` to `false`.
     Afterwards, restart Anki.

+You likely want to bulk-generate the furigana if you are disabling furigana on card generation.
+See the question below to do just that.

 ---